pennlabs/penn-mobile/README.md

     - Detail view on one user.
 - `GET /users/<pennkey>/invites/`
     - Get all open invites for a user.
+- `POST /users/<pennkey>/activate/`
+    - **IMPORTANT** This endpoint should be called when the user logs in.
+Updates any invites with the user's pennkey to be associated with their account (now that it exists), and also adds their name and pennkey to the search index (see below)
+- `GET /users/search/?q=<search query>`
+    - Returns all users whose name or pennkey matches the search query.
+Users are only included in the autocomplete if they have an account in the system and their account has been activated -- otherwise users will need to invite based off of Pennkey.
 - `POST /membership/invite/`
     - Invite a user to a group.
 This is a POST request, where you sent a JSON payload in the following format:
     ```